bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message BoardUITests/Bugs.md

 8. When the app first loads, it is giving this error 2020-06-12 10:44:19.981042-0700 Message Board[3303:179504] Error decoding message threads from JSON data: typeMismatch(Swift.Array<Any>, Swift.DecodingError.Context(codingPath: [], debugDescription: "Expected to decode Array<Any> but found a dictionary instead.", underlyingError: nil))

+9. segue identifier was mistyped.
+Changed the spelling and the title now changes when you click the cell in the table view.

+10. Fixed segue idenftired mistype.

+11. for the save button tapped, added functionality to get the save button to do the work on the main queue and pop the vc off of the stack